ToVinhKhang/ToVinhKhang/README.md

 <br />
 _• Know how to clarify the requirements with the development team._
 <br />
-_• Execute UAT to verifying that the solution works for the user._
+_• Performs UAT to verifying that the solution works for the user._
 <br />
-_• support end-users with incidents or requests regarding business processes that have been implemented._
+_• Supports end-users with incidents or requests regarding business processes that have been implemented._
 <br />

 <img align="left" alt="UML" width="40px" src="http://www.geocities.ws/jjaimes6603/fase2/imagenes/logo_uml.gif" />